 midafternoon snacks, which should contain some protein and fiber.
 The trick is to continue eating as close to your normal

-schedule as possible so that you arrive at the holiday meal no hungrier than
+schedule as possible so that you arrive at the big holiday meal no hungrier than

 usual.
-With hunger pangs at bay, you'll be better able to
+With hunger pangs squelched, you'll be better able to pass up the

-in physical activity.
 Your appetite is suppressed immediately following exercise.
 Working in some

 exercise also helps keep blood sugar levels in the normal range, which helps

 curb cravings.
 So take a brisk walk around your neighborhood before heading off